grapheo12/pirateship/README.md

 feel free to copy the IP addresses of existing machines (or use `127.0.0.1`) and use a new name.

-To be compliant with the terraform script that I generally use to create test VMs, you need to have an user called `azureadmin` in each of these VMs.
+To be compliant with the terraform script that I generally use to create test VMs, you need to have an user called `pftadmin` in each of these VMs.
-Further, one must be able to SSH into `azureadmin@ip` using a common SSH key.
+Further, one must be able to SSH into `pftadmin@ip` using a common SSH key.
 Generate and save this key as `cluster_key.pem`.

 Save the `nodelist.txt` and `cluster_key.pem` and copy the path onto `scripts/run_all_protocols.sh`.